ron2015schmitt/Mathematiques-old/README.md

-7. SETTING THE MODE
+# SETTING THE MODE

 The default mode is "fast mode".
 Nothing needs to be done to set fast mode.

 Setting to CAERFUL mode is performed via a #define statement.
 There are two methods to accomplish this:

-A) [RECOMMENDED] Use the provided sample makefile and specify CAREFUL=1 on the command line
+## [RECOMMENDED] Use the provided sample makefile and specify CAREFUL=1 on the command line

 example: